Common Sugar Ants

 Rover Ant

-A rover ant is not known to be aggressive, in fact, they lack a stinger and usually avoid biting.
-These reddish-brown pests are very tiny, measuring between 1 to 3 mm.
-Unlike other ant species, the rover ant can easily be identified by their 9 segmented antennae whereas other pests have 12 segments.
+A rover ant is not known to be aggressive.
+In fact, they lack a stinger and usually avoid biting.
+These reddish-brown pests are very tiny, measuring between 1 and 3 mm.
+Unlike other ant species, the rover ant can easily be identified by its 9-segmented antennae, whereas other pests have 12 segments.

-Rover ants devour mostly sugars such as honeydew made by aphids or scales, tree sap, plant nectar, but can switch to eating more protein based foods like insects during late summer to fall.
+Rover ants devour mostly sugars, such as honeydew made by aphids or scales, tree sap, and plant nectar, but they can switch to eating more protein-based foods like insects during late summer to fall.

-They typically favor outdoors for their nests, especially in trunks of rotting trees, loose tree bark, and in the soil.
-Inside they will invade potted plants, and other areas where moisture collects like cracks and crevices, near water heaters, and in attics and basements if there is condensation buildup.
+They typically favor the outdoors for their nests, especially in trunks of rotting trees, loose tree bark, and soil.
+If condensation buildup occurs, they will invade potted plants and other areas where moisture collects, like cracks and crevices, near water heaters, and attics and basements.

 Though rover ants won't sting or bite, they can become irritating with their large populations and foraging activities.
 Like most ants, rover ants leave trails for other colony members to follow to a dependable food and water source.

-To combat rover ants around your home, you will need to create a perimeter barrier with Supreme IT.
-Apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft. of your homes exterior foundation.
-Spray 3 feet up and 3 feet out from your homes foundation.
-While spraying around the outside of your homes foundation, also spray the window and door frames, eaves, soffits, electrical/plumbing penetrations, and cracks and crevices.
+To combat rover ants around your home, you must create a perimeter barrier with Supreme IT.
+Apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft. of your home's exterior foundation.
+Spray 3 feet up and 3 feet out from your home's foundation.
+While spraying around the outside of your home's foundation, spray the window and door frames, eaves, soffits, electrical/plumbing penetrations, and cracks and crevices.

-To get rid of rover ants inside of your home, first wipe off counter tops with a warm wet rag to clean up any crumbs or liquid food spills.
-Once these competing food sources have been removed you can then apply Ant-Trax Ant Bait.
-Place a pea-size drop of product in labeled areas where rover ants have been found.
+To get rid of rover ants inside your home, wipe off countertops with a warm, wet rag to clean up any crumbs or liquid food spills.
+Once these competing food sources have been removed, you can apply Ant-Trax Ant Bait.
+Place a pea-size product drop in labeled areas where rover ants have been found.
 Make sure each placement is at least 1 foot apart from each other.
-Apply the product on countertops, near appliances, near baseboards, and cracks and crevices.
+Apply the product to countertops, appliances, baseboards, cracks, and crevices.

 Lastly, treat cracks and crevices in and around your home with FiPro Foaming Aerosol.
-Insert the product material where rover ants have been most active such as under sinks, where plumbing meets the wall, and in window and door frames.
+Insert the product material where rover ants have been most active, such as under sinks; plumbing meets the wall, and window and door frames.

 Acrobat Ants